- Provide safe at-grade crossings for all users, particularly near schools, Priority Development Areas and Equity Priority Communities

 - The Junction Avenue (between Ladd Avenue and Old First Street) crossing is expected to be closed starting the evening of Friday, July 10 through the morning of Tuesday, July 14, 2026.

 During construction, please follow posted detour routes and allow extra time for travel.
+Please see detour maps below for more information.

 What to Expect During Construction